Melancholy of the self (#1 - ) ︎︎︎

 Essays by Cara Benedetto, Farrah Karapetian and Anthony Leslie.

-Design by Silvi Naçi
+Design by Silvi Naçi.

 English. ed.
-100.
+100. Sold Out.

 Collection of the California Institute of the Arts Library and University of California, Irvine Library of Sciences.